ogham/dog/README.md

     just xtests

-And it will test the compiled binary by making DNS requests over the network, checking that dog returns results and does not crash.
+Specsheet will test the compiled binary by making DNS requests over the network, checking that dog returns results and does not crash.

-### Minimum supported Rust version

-Currently, dog is built and tested against the most recent stable Rust version, with no compatibility guarantees for any older versions.

-Once dog is more mature and development has settled down, a minimum supported Rust version will be chosen.
+---

 ## Documentation

-For documentation on how to use dog, see the website: <https://dns.lookup.dog>
+For documentation on how to use dog, see the website: <https://dns.lookup.dog/>

 ## See also